-Right before, and for more than a decade following the Supreme Court’s 1954 Brown v.
+Before, and for more than a decade following the Supreme Court’s 1954 Brown v.
 Board decision that declared racially segregated schools unconstitutional, white public school officials across the southern states adopted a strategy of “equalizing” black school facilities with their white counterparts in efforts to avoid integration.
 This last-ditch attempt to finally live up to, or appear to live up to, the concept of “separate but equal” facilities for each race saw local school districts fund additions and improvements to extant school buildings as well as the construction of wholly new buildings for black students.
-In Tennessee, the funding of these new projects came largely from the state’s first retail sales tax in 1947.
+In Tennessee, as in other states, the funding for these new projects came from the state’s first retail sales tax in 1947.

-Erected in the 1950s and 1960s, equalization schools are most often simple and unadorned with restrained International-Style architectural features.
+Erected from the late 1940s to late 1960s, equalization schools are simple and unadorned.
+Some are quintessential post-War buildings constructed of concrete blocks with metal windows.
+Others are brick with restrained International-Style architectural features.
 These character-defining features include low, horizontal massing, brick-clad exterior walls, and long bands of windows that light classrooms flanking long interior halls or corridors.
 Oftentimes, these buildings are nearly indistinguishable from those built for white children during the same era, and require one to read the landscape within which the school stands to better understand the significance of its origins.

 For example, equalization schools are nearly always found near or within historically black neighborhoods.
-Historically black neighborhoods are often on the edge of town, segregated from historically white-owned residences and business; sometimes they are literally on the “other side of the tracks” if the town has or had rail service; sometimes they are on the opposite of side other landscape features such as rivers, ravines, or creeks; in the geographical “bottoms” of town where land may be less valuable as a result of soil quality or tendency to flood; on rocky hills or knolls, especially in towns with historic or current agricultural economies where such land was less desirable.
+These places often stand on the edge of town, segregated from historically white-owned residences and businesses; sometimes they are literally on the “other side of the tracks” if the town has or had rail service; sometimes they are on the opposite of side other divisive landscape features such as rivers, ravines, or creeks; in the geographical “bottoms” of town where land may be less valuable as a result of soil quality or tendency to flood; on rocky hills or knolls, especially in towns with historic or current agricultural economies where such land was less desirable.
 In some Tennessee communities, such as Lewisburg in Marshall County, the town’s historically black neighborhood and equalization school is found near the city’s wastewater treatment plant.

-Throughout the history of the United States, white supremacists and segregationists, if nothing else, were predictable in that they constantly evolved their tactics to retain power when black communities refused, resisted, and mobilized.
-And though, with this in mind, they are symbols of white officials’ reluctance to integrate schools and thus begin to provide equal education opportunities for white and black children, this strategy of equalization, of avoidance, that the schools represent, was the result of growing black resistance and momentum to upend the false “separate but equal” status quo that characterized the South’s public school system for nearly a century.
+Throughout the history of the United States, white supremacists and segregationists, if nothing else, were predictable in that they constantly evolved their tactics to try to retain power when black communities refused, resisted, and mobilized.
+With this in mind, the schools are symbols of white officials’ reluctance to integrate schools and thus begin to provide equal education opportunities for white and black children.
+However, this strategy of avoidance through equalization that the schools represent was the result of growing black resistance and momentum to upend the false “separate but equal” status quo that characterized the South’s public school system for nearly a century.
 And perhaps it is within this light, that preservationists can begin to see the continued tradition of resistance, evolved, but embedded within these restrained, and often mundane buildings that dot our landscape.